A Lego Brickumentary

-A Lego Brickumentary (also known as Beyond the Brick: A Lego Brickumentary) is a 2014 Danish-American documentary film directed by Kief Davidson and Daniel Junge, focused on the Danish construction toy Lego.
+A Lego Brickumentary (also known as Beyond the Brick: A Lego Brickumentary) is a 2014 documentary film directed by Kief Davidson and Daniel Junge, focused on the Danish construction toy Lego.
 The film was released on July 31, 2015.
 The film received mixed reviews from critics, who praised its appeal but criticized the promotional tone of the film.
 It grossed over $100,000 against a production budget of $1 million, although it fared better in home media sales.

 Synopsis

 A Lego Brickumentary offers a look at the global appeal of Lego toys.